Business 5 min read

 Oil Prices Surge Past $100 as Iran Closes Strait of Hormuz, Fuel Shortages Loom

-Global oil markets are in crisis as Iran's closure of the Strait of Hormuz has removed approximately 8 to 10 million barrels of oil per day and 20% of the world's liquefied natural gas supply from circulation, sending prices soaring and threatening widespread fuel shortages.
+London/New York β€” Global oil markets are in crisis as Iran's closure of the Strait of Hormuz has removed approximately 8 to 10 million barrels of oil per day and 20% of the world's liquefied natural gas supply from circulation, sending prices soaring past $100 per barrel and threatening widespread fuel shortages that oil executives warn will soon be felt at petrol stations across Europe and beyond.

-The entry of Houthi rebels into the war threatens the Bab al-Mandab Strait, a second critical chokepoint for global shipping that handles 12% of seaborne-traded oil.
-If both straits remain closed, the global energy supply chain could face unprecedented disruption.
+The crisis has been compounded by the entry of Houthi rebels into the conflict, which threatens the Bab al-Mandab Strait β€” a second critical chokepoint for global shipping that handles 12% of seaborne-traded oil.
+If both straits remain closed simultaneously, the global energy supply chain could face disruption on a scale without modern precedent.

 What's Your Take?